mity/md4c/README.md

 Alternatively, you may perform the validation on the fly during the parsing, in the `MD_PARSER::text()` callback.
-(Given how MD4C works internally, it will never cut a valid UTF-8 sequence into multiple callback calls.)
+(Given how MD4C works internally, it will never break a sequence of bytes into multiple calls of `MD_PARSER::text()`, unless that sequence is already broken to multiple pieces in the input by some whitespace, new line character(s) and/or any Markdown syntax construction.)

 ## License